ClarityPosts/oci-observability-blogs/README.md

 Begin by referring to contributing process [CONTRIBUTE](CONTRIBUTE.md)

+ClarityPosts is hosted at : https://clarityposts.github.io/observability/

-This document will help you create and format your own posts and tutorials within our project.
+This document will help you create and format your own posts and tutorials within this project.
 Please follow the guidelines and use the provided templates to ensure consistency and quality.

 # Folder Structure

-Our project is organized into the following folder structure:
+The project is organized into the following folder structure:

 ```
 _root_directory/